UPPMAX/programming_formalisms/retrospects/2023_reflection_richel.md

 ## Academics are the audience

-I agree with the students that it is the academic paper where the design starts.
+I agree with some students that it is the academic paper where the design starts and with other students that we should keep the industrial approach as well.

 I will volunteer to have a more streamlined course order with:

-1. Academic paper, especially a pre-registered paper as an example
+ * 1a Academic paper, especially a pre-registered paper as an example
+ * 1b Industrial design of the same problem
-2. Design
+ * 2 Design
-3. TDD
+ * 3 TDD
-4. Programming details
+ * 4 Programming details
-5. In the end, go back to the paper again
+ * 5 In the end, go back to the paper again

 ## Reflections